 Cardboard packaging is known as one of the most popular packaging materials in the world.
 Despite the rise of plastics and other packaging options, cardboard has remained a top choice due to its affordability and ease of use.

-Through the years, cardboard packaging designs have flourished from simple, brown cardboard to aesthetically pleasing boxes.
+Through the years, professional packaging designers have transformed the industry, elevating plain, brown cardboard to aesthetically pleasing boxes.
 Because of this, cardboard packaging still dominates the shelves today.

-Check out these ten attention-grabbing cardboard packaging designs that will inspire you to develop unique packaging for your product.
+Check out these twelve attention-grabbing cardboard packaging designs that will inspire you to develop unique packaging for your product.

 Table of Contents